EarthScope/sac-community/fern/README.md

 Overview
 --------

-The libfern library, assocated fern binary, and inferface in sac provides a interface to:
+The libfern library, associated fern binary, and interface in sac provides a interface to:
    - event searches
    - download data (miniseed format)
    - station searches